kaaedit/kaa/README.rst

 Starting debugger
 ++++++++++++++++++

-There are three way to start debugger.
+There are three ways to start debugger.

 Remote runner
 ~~~~~~~~~~~~~~~~~~~~~~~~